willisplummer/elm-form/README.md

 - implement elm navigation
 - set up a port to save login token to local storage
-- ~pass msgs from main to modules~
+- hook up to backend
-- ~move delete button into the stop module~